thevillagehacker/Software-Composition-Analysis/README.md

 * Choose 1 to setup the tool OWASP dependency checker
 * Choose 2 to run the OWASP dependency checker tool
-* Choose 3 to run NOM audit tool
+* Choose 3 to run NPM audit tool
 * Choose 4 to run snyk scan

 > To use other options please run the `/SCA/dependency-check/bin/dependency-check.sh` script manually.